St. Louis Union Station: 2010–2019: Development and opening

-In January 2020, Build-A-Bear Workshop, Inc. moved their global headquarters to downtown St. Louis inside the 68000 ft Grand Central Building inside the Union Station complex.
+Besides the aquarium, LHM also planned to include a 200-foot Ferris wheel outside of Union Station.
+The $45 million St. Louis Aquarium was later scheduled to open in the fall of 2019.
+In January 2020, Build-A-Bear Workshop moved their global headquarters to downtown St. Louis inside the 68000 ft Grand Central Building inside the Union Station complex.
 The company also opened their new Build-A-Bear Workshop Union Station headquarters store and also operates a Build-A-Bear Radio studio and other experiential elements at their new headquarters.
 Additionally, a Ferris wheel, aquarium, and an abundance of restaurants have been added to Union Station in 2020.